-The new Paper F1/FAB Syllabus states that, on completion the student should ‘recognise that all aspects of business and finance should be conducted in a manner which complies with and is in the spirit of accepted professional ethics and professional values’.
+The BT/FBT syllabus states that, on completion, the student should ‘recognise that all aspects of business and finance should be conducted in a manner which complies with and is in the spirit of accepted professional ethics and professional values’.
 The Study Guide sets out four sets of learning outcomes (Sections F1–4):

 These are considered in turn in this article.
 It must be stressed that this is intended to be an introduction, and further detailed study will be necessary to acquire the required level of knowledge and understanding.